markolalovic/latent2likert/README.md

 More specifically, to simulate some properties of our hypothetical survey respondents, we can try to achieve for example that they:

-* More strongly agree with some statement: by increasing `location` parameter.
+* More strongly agree with some statement: by increasing the `location` parameter.
-* Survey respondents provide common or typical answers: by decreasing `scale` parameter.
+* Survey respondents provide common or typical answers: by decreasing the `scale` parameter.
-* Survey respondents prefer the right side: by decreasing `shape` parameter.
+* Survey respondents prefer the right side: by decreasing the `shape` parameter.

 ```R